 high-level people than is found in 99.9% of the neighborhoods

 in America.
 For this reason, this neighborhood really stands out as unique.

 Notable & Unique: Modes of Transportation

-More people in E 60th St / 1st Ave choose to walk to work each day
+In the E 60th St / 1st Ave neighborhood, walking to work is a real

 Also, if you like to ride the train to work, this neighborhood may be for you.